 Your saddle pad placement should allow the saddle pad to fit up and away from your horse’s spine and withers.
 All the time.
 With all types of saddles and all types of saddle pads.
 Thick or thin.
 This is why I stress CONTOURED SADDLE PADS – give those withers some extra room to move.

-Let’s do an experiment with a saddle pad
+Let’s experiment with a saddle pad

 - Go along with me on this, if only for a second.
 Put the spine of a saddle pad over your outstretched leg and tug the saddle pad down on each side of your leg.
 This mimics the saddle pad laying on your horse’s spine and wither directly.